-With the addition of an external Wireless Access Point, the console can be remote controlled using WiFi from an Android or iOS mobile device such as a smartphone or tablet.
-This can be invaluable when rigging, testing and focusing.
-Also from the remote, you can run and store palettes, plus run playbacks.
+If you connect the console to a wireless network, you can use the Titan Remote app on an Android or iOS mobile device such as a smartphone or tablet for wireless remote control.
+This can be really useful when rigging, testing and focusing.
+Also from the remote, you can run and store palettes and playbacks.

-The remote function operates using the Avolites Remote app on the mobile device.
-This can be downloaded from the Google Play Store or Apple App Store.
+The Titan Remote app can be downloaded from the Google Play Store or Apple App Store.